Glazed linen: the noble fabric of the modern boubou

 • Eco-responsibility: Linen is a natural fiber that requires little water and pesticides to grow.

-Glazed Linen at BouBouQueens
+Glazed linen at BouBouQueens

 Our glazed linen boubous are handmade in West Africa.
 The creation process involves: